 2.3 Rhizobium

 Rhizobium, part of the Rhizobiaceae family, is well-known for its ability to fix atmospheric nitrogen in partnership with leguminous plants that form nodules on their roots.
 Some common species of Rhizobium include Rhizobium leguminosarum, Rhizobium Lantis, Rhizobium japonicum, Rhizobium trifolii, Rhizobium phaseolii, Rhizobium alamii, and Rhizobium smilacinae.
 This bacterium forms a symbiotic relationship with legumes, fixing between 50 and 100 kg/ha of nitrogen.
-Crops like green beans, red beans, chickpeas, lentils, and other pulses can benefit from this process.
+This process can benefit crops like green beans, red beans, chickpeas, lentils, and other pulses.
 However, the population of Rhizobium decreases significantly when leguminous crops are not grown in the field.
 (Bhattacharjee and Dey 2014)

 2.4 Azospirillum